centreon/centreon-engine/doc/user/configuration/basics/object_definitions.rst

                               phone numbers, instant messaging addresses, etc. Depending on how you configure your notification commands, they can be used to send out an alert to the contact.
 Up to six addresses can be defined using these directives (address1 through address6).
-The $CONTACTADDRESSx$ :ref:`macro <understanding_macros>` will contain this value. can_submit_commands           This directive is used to determine whether or not the contact can submit :ref:`external commands <external_commands>` to Centreon Engine.
-Values: 0 = don't allow contact to submit commands, 1 = allow contact to submit commands. retain_status_information     This directive is used to determine whether or not status-related information about the contact is retained across program restarts.
+The $CONTACTADDRESSx$ :ref:`macro <understanding_macros>` will contain this value. retain_status_information     This directive is used to determine whether or not status-related information about the contact is retained across program restarts.
 This is only useful if you have enabled state retention using the :ref:`retain_state_information <main_cfg_opt_state_retention>`